 Bernese Oberland © Edwin Lee

-The magnificent Bernese Oberland region, recognised for the impressive triple-peaks of Eiger, Mönch and Jungfrau (the Ogre, Monk and Maiden), is a major tourist area with resorts boasting world-class winter and summer activities.
+Recognised for the impressive triple-peaks of Eiger, Mönch and Jungfrau (the Ogre, Monk and Maiden), the magnificent Bernese Oberland region is a major tourist area with resorts boasting world-class winter and summer activities.
 It also features one of the most popular tourist excursions in Switzerland, the breathtaking cog railway to the Jungfrau Plateau.
-From here, the highest station in the world, staggering views and ice caverns within the glacier can be enjoyed.
+From there, one of the highest railway stations in the world, visitors can enjoy staggering views and ice caverns within the glacier.

 The gateway to the Bernese Oberland is the popular resort of Interlaken, which is also the main transport hub of the region.
 An extensive network of roads, mountain railways, funiculars, cable cars and hiking trails link it to the other popular resorts in the area, including the scenic ski village of Wengen, and Grindelwald, the most established skiing and hiking centre in the region.
 The Oberland's most glamorous resort and the place for glittering socialites to be seen is the chic town of Gstaad, popular more for its high society than for its skiing.

 We are looking for contributors for our Bernese Oberland travel guide.
 If you are a local, a regular traveller to Bernese Oberland or a travel professional with time to contribute and answer occasional forum questions, please contact us.